iqtree/iqtree.github.io/doc/AliSim.md

       iqtree2 --alisim alignment_example_2 -t input_tree.nwk -m JC

 In this example, AliSim simulates a new alignment using the Juke-Cantor model.
-However, at the branch connecting taxon C to its ancestral, the GHOST model with 4 categories is used with 4 branch lengths 0.1, 0.2, 0.15, and 0.3, to generate the sequence of taxon C.
+However, at the branch connecting taxon C to its ancestral, the GHOST model with 4 categories is used with 4 branch lengths 0.1, 0.2, 0.15, and 0.3 to generate the sequence of taxon C.

 Additionally, in a rooted tree, users may want to generate the root sequence with particular state frequencies and then simulate new sequences from that root sequence based on a specific model.
-To do so, one should supply a rooted tree, then specify a model and state frequencies  (with `[&model=<model>,freqs=<freq_0,...,<freq_n>]`) as the example 3.
+To do so, one should supply a rooted tree, then specify a model and state frequencies  (with `[&model=<model>,freqs=<freq_0,...,<freq_n>]`) as example 3.

 **Example 3**: assuming the tree file `input_tree.nwk` is described as following